 With over 2.8 billion active users in 2017 worldwide, social media has become a terrific channel for businesses to connect with their customers, build brand awareness, and improve their marketing strategy.

-And, if your target audience loves visuals, then you cannot afford to ignore the platform that sees 70 million photo updates everyday…
+And, if your target audience loves visuals, then you cannot afford to ignore the platform that sees 80 million photo updates every day…

-In particular, businesses belonging to the fashion, travel or food industry have a terrific opportunity to engage with their audience on Instagram.
+In particular, businesses belonging to the fashion, travel, or food industry have a terrific opportunity to engage with their audience on the app you can download for free -Instagram.

-Yet, only 30% of businesses are active on social media use Instagram.
-You might think that low business adoption rate will mean that you’ll face lower competition and see higher social engagement on Instagram.
+Yet, only 30% of businesses are active on social media have an Instagram account.
+You might think that low business adoption rate will mean that you’ll face lower competition and see higher social engagement and more free Instagram followers.

-Want to increase your sales through Instagram?
-Then download this how to guide to learn how to increase your followers in instagram.
+Want to increase your sales for free on Instagram?
+Then download this how-to guide to learn how to gain followers on the Instagram mobile app.

-With the increase in frequency of updates, an Instagram user misses 70% of posts from the accounts they follow.
+For example, with the increase in the frequency of updates on the Instagram feed, a free Instagram follower misses 70% of posts from the accounts they follow.

 Yep, Instagram is following Facebook’s suite.